StarScape/slidein.js/README.md

 ### Usage with a Framework

-Slidein is written in vanilla JS and should work in any web browser that supports attribute selectors and CSS animations.
+Slidein is written in vanilla JS and will work in any web browser that supports attribute selectors and CSS animations.
 It can be paired with any framework you like.

 **However**, there is one gotcha.
 By default, slidein looks for `slide` elements once the DOM is loaded.
-If you add more `slide` elements to the DOM post-load (which, if you're using React or a similar component-based library, is pretty likely), you'll need to call slidein's `update` method to register them.
+If you add more `slide` elements to the DOM post-load (likely in with most frameworks), you'll need to call slidein's `update` method to register them.

 #### Example